Elgg/Elgg/docs/intro/install.rst

 Upload Elgg
 -----------

--  Download the `latest version of Elgg`_
--  Upload the ZIP file with an FTP client to your server
--  Unzip the files in your domain's document root (/home/username/www).

-.. _latest version of Elgg: http://elgg.org/download.php

-Elgg also supports installing from source with Composer:
+With Composer (recommended if comfortable with CLI):

 .. code:: shell

     cd /path/to/wwwroot/
     composer self-update
     composer global require "fxp/composer-asset-plugin:~1.0"
-    composer create-project Elgg/Elgg:~2.0 .
+    composer create-project elgg/starter-project:dev-master .

+From pre-packaged zip (recommended if not comfortable with CLI):

+-  Download the `latest version of Elgg`_
+-  Upload the ZIP file with an FTP client to your server
+-  Unzip the files in your domain's document root.

+.. _latest version of Elgg: https://elgg.org/download.php

 Create a data folder
 --------------------